Listen to Incubus' New Song 'Glitterbomb' from '8'

 By Hayden Wright

-Incubus’ eighth studio album is simply titled 8, and they continue to premiere new material from the forthcoming LP.
+Incubus’ eighth studio album is simply titled 8, and they continue to premiere new material from the forthcoming LP, co-produced and mixed by Skrillex.
 Today (March 17), the band released a track called “Glitterbomb,” an emotional rock track with anguished lyrics about betrayal.
 “Glitterbomb” and the first single “Nimble Bastard” serve to preview the dark, introspective places the band could go on 8.

 Related: Incubus on New Album’s Inspiration: ‘We Live in Dark Times, My Friend’